 The leaf shutter is mounted just in front of the mirror, behind the lens mount.
 The lens barrel carries most of the settings, on that later.
 The camera has three CdS meter all set behind the lens, as TTL measuring.
 Two are for average metering and a single for spot measuring.
 It is the first camera to offer such an option, long before it became mainstream.
 The metering options are selected via a lever mounted around the rewind handle, marked with A and S, average and single respectively.
-To the unaware about the metering modes, this lever could be a mystery.
+To the unaware of the metering modes, this lever could be a mystery.
 The top plate carries a lever winder, a trigger, a cold shoe, and a self-resetting frame counter.

 The lens assembly is a busy neighbourhood.
 First, the user has to set the film speed on a dial at the bottom of the assembly.
 Topcon was kind enough to provide for ASA and DIN units, found at about 45° of each other.
 The film speed, in black, is to be set against the largest F value of the given lens, marked in red.
 Now it gets tricky as the ring that carries the film speed is hooked to the ring carries the shutter speed, marked on the top of the assembly.
 To adjust one without the other it takes strong fingernails, pulling a tiny catch on the shutter ring finger rest so the rings disconnect.

 Back to the speed settings on the ring’s top side.
 Slow speeds are marked black, can be used for manual shooting only.
 The rest are in red, can be used for auto as well.
-Once the speed is set, look at the finder, a needle at the right will recommend the aperture size.
-Alternatively set the aperture value to auto and let the camera do the thinking.
-Both rings carry finger rests at the right and left, making it easy to adjust while the body sits in the palm, even both rings at the same time.
+Once the speed is set, look at the finder; a needle at the right will recommend the aperture size.
+Alternatively, set the aperture value to auto and let the camera do the thinking.
+Both rings carry finger rests at the right and left, making it easy to adjust while the body sits in the palm, even both rings simultaneously.